sparkyb/pype/readme.txt

 ==============================
 Easy.
 In the 'Document' menu, there is an entry for 'Show autocomplete'.
 Make sure there is a check by it, and you are set.
-If you want to get a new listing of functions, hit the F5 key on your keyboard.
+If you want to get a new or updated listing of functions, hit the F5 key on your keyboard.